 To qualify for admission, M.Sc. applicants should normally have a B.Sc. degree or equivalent and Ph.D. applicants should normally have a M.Sc. degree or equivalent.
 All applicants should have at least a good second class standing (3.0 cumulative grade point average on a 4.0 point system) from a recognized university.
 Most applicants will hold degrees in the geosciences (e.g. geology, geological engineering, geophysics, geomorphology, soil science, physical geography).
 While there are no fixed internal application deadlines, applicants wishing to commence their programs in the summer or fall semesters should complete their applications by March (*see caveat for "Major Entrance Scholarships" below) of the same year.
 Similarly, applications for the spring semester should be completed by the preceding October.

 Letters of reference

 The Earth Sciences Graduate Committee attaches great importance to your letters of reference.
 You are urged to ensure that your referees are familiar with your academic achievement and/or history of relevant employment.
 It is your responsibility to contact all three of your referees and request that their confidential references (included with your application form) be completed.
 Applications will not be considered without these Letters of Reference.
 Please note that the Confidential Report form provided online, a reference letter (on the referee's letterhead), or a combination of the two, constitute a reference.
 The online admission system will instruct you on how to request the reference letters..

 SFU has a very limited number of major entrance scholarships for exceptional students.
-If you wish to be nominated for an entrance scholarship, you are strongly encouraged to submit your application for admission to your department of intended enrolment by January 15.
-Failure to submit your application for admission by this deadline will decrease your chances for consideration in the annual Entrance Scholarship Competition to be held in February.
+If you wish to be nominated for an entrance scholarship, you are strongly encouraged to read the Terms of Reference and if you qualify, let your supervisor know.

 Immigration and Customs